JoelRamirez2016/KYB-Nufi/README.md

 * install package's libraries: `npm install`
 * Run App: `dotnet run watch`
 * Open your browser and go to url `localhost:5000`

+## Usage
+Write in the fields Razon Social, RFC, marca, data corresponding to the company to searchand and see the information

 ## Authors
 * Joel Ramirez - [Github](https://github.com/JoelRamirez2016)